How to Avoid Dehydration While Fasting in Ramadan

 7. Avoid Overeating at Iftar

-Breaking your fast with excessive heavy or fried foods can slow digestion and lead to bloating, reducing your desire to drink water.
-Start with dates and water, followed by light soups and fresh salads before moving on to the main course.
+Overeating after breaking the fast can slow digestion and reduce the desire to drink water.
+Begin your meal with dates and water, followed by light soups or salads before moving on to heavier dishes.
+This approach promotes better hydration and digestion.

 Conclusion